haruhiui/SPL-Compiler/README.md

 ## TODO

-* Allow function be defined in a function
+* Allow function be defined in a function.
+* Writeln() should support newline.

 ## Time Line